Engine Swap Basics

 Tools And Equipment Needed

-Basic hand tools are needed, including ratchets and sockets, hammers, screwdrivers, pliers, and wrenches.
+Basic hand tools are needed, which include ratchets and sockets, hammers, screwdrivers, pliers, and wrenches.
 If you have a garage air compressor, an air gun can be a big time saver.

 Engine Hoist